-Physicians and mid-level clinicians board-certified in internal medicine, pediatrics, and family medicine provide primary care for acute illness and injury as well as chronic conditions.
-In addition, clinicians are able to perform certain office procedures, such as simple laceration repair and wart treatment.
+Physicians and nurse practitioners provide primary care for acute illness and injury as well as chronic conditions.
+In addition, clinicians are able to perform certain office procedures.
 When medical specialty treatment is necessary, clinicians will arrange and coordinate referral to the UVA Health System or to a community provider.
-In addition, specialty services include:

-Allergy injections are provided Tuesday through Friday, 9 to 11:30 a.m. and 1 to 4 p.m., for an additional fee.
+Allergy injections are provided Tuesday through Friday, 8:30 a.m. to 4 p.m., for an additional fee.
 New students must request that specific information from their allergist’s office be transferred to Student Health prior to beginning care.
-Once this information is received, the initial appointment must be scheduled by calling 982.3915.
+Once this information is received, the initial appointment must be scheduled by calling 434.982.3915.
 Follow-up appointments can be made using the Healthy Hoos website.
 Student Health will store and administer the students’ immunotherapy according to the allergist’s instructions.
-For instructions and more information, please see www.virginia.edu/studenthealth/allergy.html.
+For instructions and more information, please see http://www.studenthealth.virginia.edu/allergy-clinic.

 Immunization Clinic and TB Screening

 Immunizations are available Monday through Friday.
 (Tuberculosis skin testing is not available on Thursdays.)
-Students should make appointments on the Healthy Hoos website Immunizations are available Monday through Friday, 8:30 a.m. to 12:00 and 1:00 to 4:00 (Tuberculosis skin testing is not available on Thursdays.)
 Students should make appointments on the Healthy Hoos website.

 International Travel Clinic

 International Travel Clinic is a service for all students who are planning international travel and need travel-related counseling, immunizations, and/or prescriptions.
-Travel clinic is ideal for travel to low resource destinations.
-Appointments are in group format and may last up to three hours, depending on the group size.
-Travel clinic appointments are in high demand during the three to four weeks before a break, and clinics may be filled to capacity.
-Students are encouraged to schedule appointments as soon as possible to ensure appointment availability and scheduling flexibility.
+Travel Clinic is ideal for travel to low resource destinations.
+Students are encouraged to schedule appointments as soon as possible in the travel planning process to ensure appointment availability and scheduling flexibility.
 For instructions and more information about the International Travel Clinic, please visit the Student Health website.

 Office of Health Promotion

 The Office of Health Promotion works in partnership with students to help them achieve their optimal level of health and well-being.
-Services include nutrition counseling with a registered dietician, BASICS, individual consultations, online education, group presentations, events targeting college health issues, and the Stall Seat Journal.
-Three peer health education groups are available: Peer Health Educators, ADAPT (Alcohol and Drug Abuse Prevention Team), and SAMs (Student-Athlete Mentors).
-The Gordie Center coordinates University-wide alcohol and other drug abuse prevention strategies and support for students in recovery.
+Services and interventions include nutrition counseling with dieticians, BASICS program for substance use concerns, individual consultations, support for students in recovery, online education, group presentations, events targeting college health issues, the Stall Seat Journal social norms campaign, and the Hoos Got Your Back intervention program to prevent sexual misconduct and harm in the UVA community.
+OHP houses three peer health education groups (Peer Health Educators, Alcohol and Drug Abuse Prevention Team, and Hoos Got Your Back facilitators) and works closely with the multiple student organizations, faculty, and staff who promote health and well-being at the University.

 Student Disability Access Center (SDAC)